 3. I gained the ability to tell the toddler in my head "no" and "wait."

 Why is it that we feel like we must have and do everything right now?
-Like the child who interrupts a conversation with, "Mommy, Mommy!" we are way too much like petulant children who have to be told to be quiet and wait without interrupting.
+Like the child who interrupts a conversation with, "Mommy, Mommy!" we are like petulant children who have to be told to be quiet and wait without interrupting.
 When we can't wait, we lose the strength that comes from "wait training."
 Have you been trying to press a matter that simply needs more time?
 You'll find yourself feeling frustrated and worn out.
 There is another option: learning to wait: "But they that wait upon the Lord shall renew their strength; they shall mount up with wings as eagles; they shall run, and not be weary; and they shall walk, and not faint."
-(Isaiah 40:31) Maybe you're overly tired because you've worn yourself out from failing to wait on the Lord.
+(Isaiah 40:31) Maybe you're overly tired because you've worn yourself out by failing to wait on the Lord.

 I have a really keen sense of how easy it would be to regain weight, and will never considered myself as having "arrived."
 Cultivating the fruit of temperance is so much like weight loss: you have to keep up the good habits that got you to your desired location.
 Otherwise, you may find yourself back at square one, with heavy heart (and heavy body).